 Avoid Standing On The Left Side Of An Escalator

 When visiting the UK, it's important to remember that certain conventions must be followed.
 One of these is to avoid standing on the left side of an escalator.
-This is considered common courtesy for many Americans that come from urban areas but it may seem like a strange concept for those who only see escalators at their local mall.
+This is considered a common courtesy for many Americans who come from urban areas, but it may seem like a strange concept for those who only see escalators at their local mall.
 In the UK though, this custom applies when using public transport and any kind of escalators, people movers, or stairs.

-The reason for this is that people walking up and down should use the left-hand side while those who wish to stand can do so on the right-hand side.
+This is because people walking up and down should use the left-hand side while those who wish to stand can do so on the right-hand side.
 If you're unfamiliar with this convention, make sure you read any signs posted around before using an escalator as they will remind you not to stand on the left side.
 It's also helpful to look at what others are doing in order to follow suit - although make sure you don't get too close!

 Being mindful of this specific social custom is essential if you want to fit in during your stay in the UK.
-Not only will following this rule help ensure that everyone has a pleasant journey, but it'll also demonstrate respect for local customs which will be greatly appreciated by locals.
+Not only will following this rule help ensure that everyone has a pleasant journey, but it'll also demonstrate respect for local customs, which locals will greatly appreciate.

 Tipping Is Not Expected - A Service Fee May Already Be Included